Academy

 • Your motivation to research on this particular topic and its social/political relevance

-• First ideas about your personal timeline and possible milestones you want to achieve during the Fellowship programme
+• First ideas about your personal timeline and possible milestones you want to achieve during the Fellowship Programme

 • A first description for which audience groups (outside of academia) your research could be of special interest